Concept

 Samarkand Forum on Human Rights

-" Environmental Challenges: The Future of Human Rights in a Changing World and the Search for Sustainable Solutions "
+Future of Human Rights in a Changing World’

 Within the framework of the Forum, it is planned to hold 3 plenary sessions:

-GLOBAL TRENDS IN CLIMATE CHANGE AND THEIR IMPACT ON ENVIRONMENTAL RIGHTS IN THE CONTEXT OF VULNERABLE GROUPS.
+GLOBAL TRENDS OF CLIMATE CHANGE AND THEIR IMPACT ON SOCIAL, ECONOMIC RIGHTS IN THE CONTEXT OF VULNERABLE GROUPS

 The plenary session aims to take a deeper look at the impact of global climate change on social and economic rights.
 Particular attention is paid to the characteristics and vulnerabilities of individual population groups.
 During the session, work will be carried out to formulate specific recommendations and strategies.